 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, the United States has not disclosed specific carbon emissions figures for the years 2017 and 2020.
+As of the latest available data, the Government of the United States has not disclosed specific carbon emissions figures in kg CO2e.
 However, the federal government has set ambitious climate commitments aimed at significantly reducing greenhouse gas emissions.
-The U.S. government aims to achieve a 65% reduction in its greenhouse gas emissions by 2030, with this target encompassing all scopes of emissions.
-Additionally, the long-term goal is to reach net-zero emissions by 2050.
-These commitments reflect a comprehensive approach to tackling climate change and align with global efforts to mitigate environmental impacts.
-The absence of specific emissions data highlights the need for ongoing transparency and accountability in the U.S. climate strategy.
-The government's roadmap outlines these targets, emphasising the importance of collective action in addressing climate challenges.
+The United States aims to achieve a substantial reduction of approximately 65% in its greenhouse gas emissions by 2030, covering all scopes of emissions.
+This target is part of a broader strategy to transition towards a more sustainable future.
+Additionally, the government has committed to reaching net-zero emissions by 2050, which reflects a long-term vision for climate action.
+These initiatives underscore the United States' commitment to addressing climate change and reducing its carbon footprint, aligning with global efforts to mitigate environmental impacts.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.